jorinvo/me/content/post/internship-in-bangkok.md

 - Unfortunately the first time I went there some papers were missing and I had to do this twice.
 However, it finally worked.

-Apart from that everything worked well and I think it's was a good experience.
+Apart from that everything worked well and I think it was a good experience.